-1 Although the statutory provisions at issue refer to "marihuana," by convention this Court uses the more common spelling "marijuana" in its opinions.
+&lt;sup>1 Although the statutory provisions at issue refer to "marihuana," by convention this Court uses the more common spelling "marijuana" in its opinions.
+Section 4 of the MMMA was amended by 2012 PA 512, after defendant's arrest and bindover on the charged offense.
+Although the amendment language does not affect our holding, all references and quotations are to the 2008 version of § 4.

-On November 1, 2011, defendant was arrested and charged with possession of marijuana with intent to deliver, MCL 333.7401(2)(a)(iv).
-Before the preliminary hearing, defendant moved for dismissal of the charges pursuant to the immunity provided by § 4 of the MMMA and the prosecution moved in limine to preclude defendant from asserting § 4 immunity.
-After conducting a contested preliminary hearing, the district court issued a written opinion and order denying defendant's motion to dismiss and bound defendant over to the circuit court on the charge.
+On November 1, 2011, defendant was arrested and charged with possession of marijuana with intent to deliver less than 50 grams of marijuana, MCL 333.7401(2)(a)(iv).
+Before the preliminary examination, defendant moved for dismissal of the charges pursuant to the immunity provided by § 4 of the MMMA, MCL 333.26424, and the prosecution moved in limine to preclude defendant from asserting § 4 immunity.
+After conducting a contested preliminary examination, the district court issued a written opinion and order denying defendant's motion to dismiss and bound defendant over to the circuit court on the possession-with-intent-to-deliver charge.
 In a separate opinion and order, the district court denied the prosecution's motion in limine to preclude defendant from asserting § 4 immunity.
-In that opinion, the district court also addressed the prosecution's argument that defendant is not entitled to the protections of the MMMA because she was not a Michigan resident at the time of her application for a registry identification card or at the time that she was found to be in possession of marijuana.
-The district court held that residency in Michigan is required in order to qualify as a cardholder under the MMMA.
-However, it denied the prosecution's motion because it concluded that defendant had "an unexpired Michigan Medical Marihuana Registration Card when she was stopped by police on January 28, 2011," and accordingly, held that defendant was entitled to claim § 4 immunity.
+In that opinion, the district court also addressed the prosecution's argument that defendant is not entitled to the MMMA protections because she was not a Michigan resident at the time she applied for a registry identification card or at the time that she was found to be in possession of marijuana.
+The district court held that residency in Michigan is required to qualify as a cardholder under the MMMA.
+However, it denied the prosecution's motion because it concluded that defendant had "an unexpired Michigan Medical Marihuana Registration Card when she was stopped by police on January 28, 2011," and defendant was entitled to claim § 4 immunity.

-After the bind over to the circuit court, the prosecution filed a renewed motion in limine to preclude defendant from asserting § 4 immunity or an affirmative defense under § 8 at trial, and requested that the trial court conduct an evidentiary hearing on the limited question of whether defendant was a Michigan resident at the time she applied for her registry identification card under the MMMA.2 Following an evidentiary hearing, the trial court took the matter under advisement, and in a written opinion and order denied the prosecution's renewed motion to preclude defendant from asserting § 4 immunity.
+After the bindover to the circuit court, the prosecution filed a renewed motion in limine to preclude defendant from asserting § 4 immunity or an affirmative defense under § 8 at trial, and requested that the trial court conduct an evidentiary hearing on the limited question of whether defendant was a Michigan resident at the time she applied for her registry identification card under the MMMA.
+Following an evidentiary hearing, the trial court took the matter under advisement, and in a written opinion and order denied the prosecution's renewed motion to preclude defendant from asserting § 4 immunity.
 The trial court found that the evidence produced at the preliminary examination and the July 2012 evidentiary hearing was insufficient to allow it to determine, as a matter of law, whether defendant was entitled to the immunity provided by § 4.
 Specifically, the trial court found that there were two disputed questions of fact, and that when questions of fact exist regarding whether a defendant is entitled to § 4 immunity, those questions must be submitted to a jury.
-The two questions of fact identified by the trial court were whether defendant was a Michigan resident at the time she applied for her patient and caregiver registry identification cards and whether the "true purpose" for which defendant possessed the marijuana was medical use in light of the fact that the marijuana was discovered with paperwork indicating drug trafficking.
+The two questions of fact identified by the trial court were whether defendant was a Michigan resident at the time she applied for her patient and caregiver registry identification cards and whether the "true purpose" for which defendant